 Weight: 11 oz

-The original Bushido has been one of my favorite and most used shoes for the past decade.
-La Sportiva just released the new Bushido II, which adds a few welcome refinements.
-The biggest change comes with more cushioning underfoot and a more comfortable upper.
+The original Bushido was one of my favorite and most used shoes for the past decade.
+La Sportiva released the new Bushido II a few years ago to improve on the original.
+The biggest change are 4mm of extra cushioning in the forefoot and a more comfortable upper.
 The rest of the shoe remains mostly unchanged.
-The Bushido offers just enough cushion for the long miles, and is built on a very stable and supportive platform.
-The Bushido has been my shoe of choice while hiking with my 35lbs son on my back (total 45lbs+ pack).
-Why?
-It offers all of the support and stability I need while carrying that much weight, and I have the utmost confidence that they’ll keep me upright on almost every trail condition.
-The Bushido has a low volume upper, but the fit works well for me.
+The Bushido offers just enough cushion for long miles, and is built on a very stable and supportive platform.
+The Bushido has been my shoe of choice while hiking with my 40lbs son on my back (total 45lbs+ pack) because of the confidence inspiring support and stability.

 Best For: Hikers seeking a stable shoe that hugs the foot and provides great underfoot protection